pdjr-n2k/ROM106/README.md

 and responds to
 [PGN 127502 Binary Switch Control]() messages.

+The module is powered from the NMEA bus and has an LEN of 1.0.

 ## Hardware design

-The general design seeks to minimise module power consumption by using bistable relays with a low coil current of 200mA and duty cycle of 20ms.
-The firmware queues relay operations so that concurrent switching loads cannot occur.
+Output channels drive bistable relays: this has the dual benefit of preserving relay states from bus failure and also minimising the power consumed by relay operation.

 Each output channel drives a latching SPDT relay which presents zero-volt CO, NC and NO connections through a PCB mounted terminal block.
 Each relay is rated for switching 220VAC/5A, 30VDC5A.
 The real-time state of each output channel is indicated by LED.

 The module's CAN/NMEA bus connection is designed to support an NMEA 2000 compatible M12 5-pin male circular connector, but other connector types can be substituted.

 A DIL switch allows a 120 Ohm resistor to be connected across the host data bus permitting the module to be installed as either a drop node or a bus termination node.
-The module is powered from the NMEA bus and has an LEN of 1.0.

 The module's switchbank instance number is configured using an 8-position DIL switch.